pmutyala/SparkAnddashDBHack/README.md

 --jars "/root/csv/spark-csv_2.11-1.0.3.jar,/root/csv/commons-csv-1.1.jar"
 --class "SparkAnddashDBdemo" /root/spark-1.3.1_IBM_1-bin-2.6.0/target/scala-2.10/spark-dashdb-project_2.10-1.0.jar

-6. Once the app is ran you will notice data is being populated into dashDB
+10. Once the app is ran you will notice data is being populated into dashDB, You will notice collisions table and data is populated in IBM dashDB

-7. To produce data analytics and visulization using the R feature available in dashDB or from using the ibmdbR package from dashDB, you need to do the following
+11. To produce data analytics and visulization using the R feature available in dashDB or from using the ibmdbR package from dashDB, you need to do the following
 a.
 Donwload the R script:SparkAnddashDB_R_Demo.R from the Git, load it into the R-studio,
 b.
 To run r-studio outside of dashDB, you will need to use odbcdriverconnect() settings created first.
 c.
 Install the required packages in R, ie. ggplot2, ibmdbR, and ggmap using install.packages() command